-- 1. Sound setting mode in which you can select the sounds you want. - 2.
-Operating setting in which you can choose the way the sounds are triggered. - 3.
+- 1. Sound setting mode in which you can select the sounds you want using the Mute button. - 2.
+Operating setting in which you can choose the way the sounds are triggered using the Menu button. - 3.
 Run mode in which the soundcard does its job on your railway.